 Store below 25ºC but not in the fridge.

-Tibolone is used to mimic the activity of the naturally occurring female sex hormones oestrogen, progestogen and androgen in the body.
-It helps to restore the natural balance of these hormones in the body, particularly oestrogen.
+Tibolone is used to mimic the activity of the naturally occurring female sex hormones oestrogen and progestogen in the body.
+It helps to restore the natural balance of these hormones.

 It is a female sex hormone, sometimes known as a hormone replacement therapy (HRT).
 Tibolone is broken down in the body to make hormones and it then has an effect similar to combined HRT (a type of HRT containing the female hormones oestrogen and progestogen).

 It is used to relieve symptoms that start to occur when the female body no longer produces certain hormones such as oestrogen.
-This may occur after the change of life, also known as the menopause, or after surgery to remove the ovaries.
+This may occur after the menopause, also known as the change of life, or after surgery to remove the ovaries.
 Tibolone may also be used to stop your bones from becoming brittle.

 In general this drug is used to treat symptoms associated with a lack of oestrogen in women who have gone through the menopause (change of life) more than one year ago.